-Without hierarchy breadcrumbs, it’s difficult for shoppers to browse a collection of products because there’s no way to go a step up in the heirarchy.
+Without hierarchy breadcrumbs, it’s difficult for shoppers to browse a collection of products because there’s no way to go a step up in the hierarchy.
 It’s kind of like using your browser’s “Back” button… without it, you’re either stuck, or you have to make a drastic jump to find what you’re looking for.

-However, unlike the “Back” button which is history based, heirarchy-based breadcrumbs do not allow you to return to what you were just looking at a minute ago.
+However, unlike the “Back” button which is history based, hierarchy-based breadcrumbs do not allow you to return to what you were just looking at a minute ago.
 That’s where a “Back to results” link like this one from Nordstrom comes in handy:

 Keep in mind that shoppers can land on your product pages in a variety of different ways.
 Sometimes they will need to find other related products in the same category, and sometimes they will want to go back to a previous search result.
 That’s why it’s important to use both hierarchy and history-based breadcrumbs on your product pages.

 Technically, it shouldn’t really matter what you call your product.
 More often than not, the name of your product isn’t going to affect your conversions.

 However, a catchy title that delights, or a sophisticated title that adds to the perceived value, will give you some bonus points in that arena.

 For SEO purposes, make sure your

 title tags are unique for each product page.
 To make sure each page is unique, you could include the product name, brand, model, item type, etc. in your titles.

 Detailed images are a must for any e-commerce product page.
 People need to be able to see what they’re buying, and see it as completely as possible.